 The Nomination Committee is convened for the purpose of considering the appointment of additional Directors as and when considered appropriate.
-In considering appointments to the Board, the Nomination Committee takes into account the ongoing requirements of the Company and the need to have a balance of skills and experience within the Board.
+In considering appointments to the Board these are based on merit.
+The Nomination Committee takes into account the ongoing requirements of the Company and the need to have a balance of skills, experience, independence and diversity, including gender, and knowledge of the Company within the Board.
+In relation to the appointment of Mr J Evans as a Director, an external search agency was used.